 In the US, the Civil Rights Act of 1964 prohibits employment discrimination based on race,sex, color, national origin or religion.
 Initially only intended to combat sexual harassment of women, {42 U.S.C. § 2000e-2} the prohibition of sex discrimination covers both females and males.
 This discrimination occurs when the sex of the worker is made as a condition of employment (i.e. all female waitpersons or male carpenters) or where this is a job requirement that does not mention sex but ends up barring many more persons of one sex than the other from the job (such as height and weight limits).
 This act only applies to employers with 15 or more employees.

 .Barnes v.
 Train (1974) is commonly viewed as the first sexual harassment case in America, even though the term "sexual harassment" was not used.
 The term "sexual harassment" was coined and popularized by Lin Farley in 1975, based on a pattern she recognized during a 1974 Cornell University class she taught on women and work.
 In 1976, Williams v.
-Saxbe established sexual harassment as a form of sex discrimination when sexual advances by a male supervisor towards a female employee, if proven, would be deemed an artificial barrier to employment placed before one gender and not another.
+Saxbe established sexual harassment as a form of sex discrimination when sexual advances by a male supervisor towards a female employee, if proven, would be deemed an artificial barrier to employment placed before one gender and not another..Employment Opportunity Commission (EEOC) issued regulations defining sexual harassment and stating it was a form of sex discrimination prohibited by the Civil Rights Act of 1964.
+In the 1986 case of Meritor Savings Bank v.
+Vinson, the Supreme Court first recognized "sexual harassment" as a violation of Title VII, established the standards for analyzing whether the conduct was welcome and levels of employer liability, and that speech or conduct in itself can create a "hostile environment" The Civil Rights Act of 1991 added provisions to Title VII protections including expanding the rights of women to sue and collect compensatory and punitive damages for sexual discrimination or harassment, and the case of Ellison v.

 .
 Ellison v.
 Bradyresulted in rejecting the reasonable person standard in favor of the "reasonable woman standard" which allowed for cases to be analyzed from the perspective of the complainant and not the defendant.
 Also in 1991, Jenson v.
 Eveleth Taconite Co. became the first sexual harassment case to be given class action status paving the way for others.
 Seven years later, in 1998, through that same case, new precedents were established that increased the limits on the "discovery" process in sexual harassment cases, that then allowed psychological injuries from the litigation process to be included in assessing damages awards.
 In the same year, the courts concluded in Faragher v.
 City of Boca Raton, Florida, and Burlington v.
 Ellerth, that employers are liable for harassment by their employees.